ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 {% note info %}

-In the configuration file section that describes authentication information, you can set the refresh rate for the user and group information.
-This is controlled by the **refresh_time** parameter.
+In the configuration file section that specifies authentication information, the refresh rate for user and group information can be set using the **refresh_time** parameter.
 For more detailed information about configuration files, refer to the [cluster configuration](../reference/configuration/index.md#auth-config) section.

 {% endnote %}

 {% note warning %}

-It should be noted that currently, {{ ydb-short-name }} does not have the capability to track groups renaming made on the LDAP server side.
-As a result, a group with a new name will not possess the same rights as the group with the previous name.
+It should be noted that currently, {{ ydb-short-name }} does not have the capability to track group renaming on the LDAP server side.
+Consequently, a group with a new name will not retain the rights assigned to the group under its previous name.

 {% endnote %}

 ### LDAP users and groups in {{ ydb-short-name }}

-Since {{ ydb-short-name }} allows for various methods of user authentication (login and password authentication, using an IAM provider, LDAP directory), it is often useful to distinguish where exactly the user authenticated when handling user and group names.
-For all types of authentication except for login and password authentication, user and group names are appended with a suffix in the format <username>@<domain>.
+Since {{ ydb-short-name }} supports various methods of user authentication (login and password authentication, IAM provider usage, LDAP directory), it is often helpful to identify the specific source of authentication when handling user and group names.
+For all authentication types except login and password, a suffix in the format `<username>@<domain>` is appended to user and group names.

-For LDAP users, the *domain* is specified in the [configuration parameter](../reference/configuration/index.md#ldap-auth-config) **ldap_authentication_domain**.
-By default, it is set to `ldap` so all usernames authenticated through the LDAP directory, as well as the group names they belong to in {{ ydb-short-name }}, will have the following format:
+For LDAP users, the `<domain>` is determined by the **ldap_authentication_domain** configuration parameter in the [configuration section](../reference/configuration/index.md#ldap-auth-config).
+By default, this parameter is set to `ldap`, so all usernames authenticated through the LDAP directory, as well as their corresponding group names in {{ ydb-short-name }}, will follow this format:

 - `user1@ldap`
 - `group1@ldap`